Brainiacs Journal of Brain Imaging And Computing Sciences

 Our aims will encompass all aspects of the BHA mission and the research activities of the BHAVI programs.
-The Brainiacs Journal will review and publish scholarly research from investigators working in the fields of imaging and computing sciences, biomedical engineering and medical imaging, applied to research problems in brain sciences and medicine.
+The Brainiacs Journal will review and publish scholarly research from investigators working in the fields of imaging and computing tools and sciences, information and communication technologies and sciences, biomedical engineering and medical imaging, applied to research problems in brain sciences and medicine.
 Investigations addressing brain problems involving neurodegenerative disorders and dementias will be actively encouraged and solicited, but work on other areas of brain sciences and medicine will also be considered.
 Stated more broadly, the journal will consider publishing research articles that study problems involving the application of biomedical computing, biomedical engineering, and/or biomedical informatics to brain sciences and medicine including clinical trials of brain imaging.
 Financial support for the journal has been provided by the not-for-profit Brain Health Alliance.

 All authors who submit data and documents for publication in the Brainiacs Journal will be required to adhere scrupulously to the principles and requirements of scholarly research integrity explained in the following published report: